 In marital gridlock, their pursuing partners always seem to be measuring everything.
 The intensity of their partner's reactions is also unsettling.
 Fear of being swallowed in their partner's upset can make them shy away from another encounter.
 Initiation feels like a ridiculous invitation for more criticism.

 If their partner's sexual initiation is blasé or the technique inept, sexual withdrawers shrug, perhaps disappointed but shy away from any thought of confrontation.
 If they told you once, they won't nag.
 To bring up differences would start a conflict, bringing more intensity around a loaded issue.

 How Can a Sexual Withdrawer Stop the Looping Negative Cycle?

 If the relationship has polarized around sex, what can a distancer do to stop the pursuer from criticizing and spoiling the moment besides withdraw or lose desire?

-1. Do you own work first.
-Examine your sexual formation — what were the implicit and explicit messages in childhood about sex?
+- Do your own work first.
+Examine your sexual formation—what were the implicit and explicit messages in childhood about sex?
 A good-enough childhood lays the foundation for later sexual capacity.
 If our needs were acceptable and we were reassured that we were not a burden, we can trust others with our desire.